 Other Passover Dinner Menu Ingredients

-Aside from the ingredients of the traditional Seder plate, there are a few other ingredients to shop for as you prepare for Passover.
+Aside from the ingredients of the traditional Seder plate, there are a few other ingredients to add to your Passover shopping list.
 Some families add these ingredients to the Seder plate, while others simply have them present at the dinner table.

 - Matzah—This unleavened bread is a staple at the Passover table, stemming from when Chametz, the leavening agent, was forbidden.